SPECIAL NOTICE from the Department of Revenue

 Yes.
 There is no requirement for a specific disability rating.
 This type of income is excluded regardless of the rating.

 - What are the eligibility requirements for the Property Tax Exemption Program?

 To qualify for the Exemption Program, you must be at least 61 years of age OR disabled OR a disabled veteran with a 80 percent service-connected disability.
-You must also own and occupy your residence and your combined disposable income must be $40,000 or less.
+You must also own and occupy your residence and your combined disposable income must meet the established income threshold.

 - Are there other programs I may be eligible for?

 Yes, the following programs are available:

 - Exemption Program for Senior Citizens, Disabled Persons, and Veterans with 100% Service-Connected Disability

 - Deferral Program for Senior Citizens and Disabled Persons

 - Deferral Program for Homeowners with Limited Income